 - The low-risk Class-I devices must be listed before they are imported and marketed in Thailand,

-- Whereas the Class II and Class III devices have to be notified and the Class IV devices must have an approved license to place in the Thai market.
+- Whereas the Class II and Class III devices have to be notified and the Class IV devices must have an approved license to be placed in the Thai market.

 Requirements for registration of medical device in Thailand

-- The language for the submission could be in English.
+- The language for the submission could be English.

 - Dossier requirements